 Visual Management Workshop

 Visual management is communicating information using visual signals instead of text or other written instructions.
 The design allows for quick recognition of the information being communicated in order to increase efficiency and clarity.
 Visual controls also make problems, abnormalities, or deviations from standards visible so corrective action can take place immediately.
-This Visual Management workshop will begin with an initial learning session on visual management.
+This Visual Management Workshop will begin with an initial learning session on visual management.
 After the learning session, a trained facilitator will help you define the current state of your process.
-The participants and the facilitator will work together to see how visual management can best be used in your environment.
+The participants and the facilitators will work together to see how visual management can best be used in your environment.
 Once completed, everyone will get back together for a small report out where we will share experiences and celebrate the success of all the visual management events.

 Combining Lean and Safety: A Powerful 1-2 Punch

 2 Hours—May 7